Five towns, one community.

 There is little that is "local" about KHTO.
 The airport currently serves a handful of local recreational pilots, some of whom are part-time residents or live in other towns.
 A handful of others operate or work in airport-related businesses.

 The airport serves private travelers but less than one percent of visitors to East Hampton arrive by air.
 Only a small number f residents use the airport, and most are seasonal or part-time residents.
-Over the past twelve months, KHTO has become a jetport, in addition to a helicopter and seaplane hub.
+Over the past twelve months, KHTO has become a jetport, in addition to a major helicopter and seaplane hub.
 All types of aircraft traffic is increasing once more.

 The "local" aviation community reinvents itself under a new name frequently but has again hired out-of-state lobbyists to speak on its behalf.